 In recent, NPE has become the acronym adopted for those making this new life discovery.
 I think that Non-Parental Event doesn’t necessarily do full justice as it seems to insinuate that a parent must be biological.
-It would be good to identify and define what is considered a parent (i.e. that being the person who raised and supports you, etc), and in the future perhaps change to a more suitable acronym would be preferred.
-However, currently this s the label that’s sticking and it’s sufficient for identifying this group and its experience for the time being.
-Perhaps a better acronym in the future might be NBPE, Non Biological Parent Event.
+It would be good to identify and define what is considered a parent (i.e. that being the person who raised and supports you, etc).
+Nonetheless, currently this is the label that’s sticking and it’s sufficient for identifying this group and its experience.
+It’s good for identifying a community and bringing comfort and belonging.
+Perhaps a a more favored acronym in the future might be NBPE, Non Biological Parent Event / Parent Expected.

 The most common discovery method as to one’s NPE status is through technological advancements in DNA testing offered by such companies as Ancestry.com and 23andMe.
 Again, though I say that DNA is the latest and most growing trend in NPE discovery, some discover through other means such as a relative or parent delivering the news that was kept secret for so long.
 Though this might be the case, it is DNA testing that takes this news from assumption/hear-say to a confirmed reality.